chelmerrox/leaderboard/README.md

-# leaderboard

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Leaderboard

 > This is a Leaderboard site that displays scores submitted by different players.
-It was built with HTML, CSS, JavaScript &amp; the Leaderboard API.
+It was built with HTML, CSS, JavaScript, Webpack &amp; the Leaderboard API.

 ## Built With

-- Webpack
 - HTML5
 - CSS3
 - JavaScript
+- Webpack
+- Leaderboard API
 - Git
-- Leaderboard API
+- Medium fidelity wireframe

 ## Preview